docker/compose/docs/index.md

 Refreshing the page will increment the number.

-If you want to run your services in the background, you can pass the `-d` flag (for daemon mode) to `docker-compose up` and use `docker-compose ps` to see what is currently running:
+If you want to run your services in the background, you can pass the `-d` flag (for "detached" mode) to `docker-compose up` and use `docker-compose ps` to see what is currently running:

     $ docker-compose up -d
     Starting composetest_redis_1...